Wali: North Africa

-Turkey, the Balkans, the Caucasus and Azerbaijan
+Anatolia, the Balkans, and Caucasus

-Scholars have noted the tremendously "important role" the veneration of saints has historically played in Islamic life all these areas, especially amongst Sunnis who frequent the many thousands of tombs scattered throughout the region for blessings in performing the act of ziyāra.
+Scholars have noted the tremendously "important role" the veneration of saints has historically played in Islamic life all these areas, especially amongst Sunni Muslims who frequent the many thousands of tombs scattered throughout the region for blessings in performing the act of ziyāra.
 According to scholars, "between the Turks of the Balkans and Anatolia, and those in Central Asia, despite the distance separating them, the concept of the saint and the organisation of pilgrimages displays no fundamental differences."
-The veneration of saints really spread in the Turkish lands from the tenth to the fourteenth centuries, and played a crucial role in medieval Turkic Sunni piety not only in cosmopolitan cities but also "in rural areas and amongst nomads of the whole Turkish world."
-One of the reasons proposed by scholars for the popularity of saints in pre-modern Turkey is that Islam was majorly spread by the early Sunni Sufis in the Turkish lands, rather than by purely exoteric teachers.
-Most of the saints venerated in Turkey belonged to the Hanafi school of Sunni jurisprudence.
+The veneration of Muslim saints really spread in Turkic-inhabited lands from the 10th to the 14th centuries, and played a crucial role in medieval Turkic Sunni piety not only in cosmopolitan cities but also "in rural areas and amongst nomads of the whole Turkish world."
+One of the reasons proposed by scholars for the popularity of Muslim saints in pre-modern Turkey is that Islam was majorly spread by the early Sunni Sufis in Turkic-inhabited lands, rather than by purely exoteric teachers.
+Most of the Muslim saints venerated in Turkey belonged to the Hanafi school of Sunni jurisprudence.

-As scholars have noted, saints venerated in traditional Turkish Sunni Islam may be classified into three principal categories:
+As scholars have noted, Muslim saints venerated in traditional Turkish Sunni Islam may be classified into three principal categories: